King Louie: The Jungle Book (1967)

 Although the Disney adaptation is based on the Kipling stories, the character King Louie does not appear in Rudyard Kipling's original book, as orangutans are not native to India in real life.
-Kipling also states in the original that the Bandar-log, or monkeys over which King Louie rules, have no effective leadership, let alone a king.
-In the book, Mowgli is abducted by a band of unidentified, leaderless Bandar-log monkeys, and while no orangutans ever appeared in Kipling's original Jungle Book, he did mention an orangutan in an unrelated short story titled Bertran and Bimi.
-In the short story, he spoke about the importance the orangutans had in the village, and how they impacted everyone living in the community.
+Kipling also states in the original that the Bandar-log, the monkeys over which King Louie rules in the film, have no effective leadership, let alone a king.
+In the book, Mowgli is abducted by a band of unidentified, leaderless Bandar-log monkeys.

 Bill Peet's original story for the film did not feature King Louie but did feature a larger primate without a tail.
-Peet left The Walt Disney Company on January 29, 1964 due to a dispute regarding the contents of his script, so his ultimate vision for the king of the Bandar-log remains unknown.
+Peet left The Walt Disney Company on January 29, 1964, due to a dispute regarding the contents of his script, so his ultimate vision for the king of the Bandar-log remains unknown.
 Development of the story continued following Peet's departure, with his darker story giving way to a new emphasis on lightheartedness and jazzy tunes.

-Songwriters, The Sherman Brothers, re-imagined Peet's darker more sinister version of King Louie as a more comedic character based around jazz and swing music.
-As Richard M. Sherman recalled: "...our discussion at the time [was], 'He’s an ape, what does an ape do?
+Songwriters The Sherman Brothers re-imagined King Louie as a more comedic character based around jazz and swing music.
+As Richard M. Sherman recalled: "...our discussion at the time [was], 'He's an ape, what does an ape do?
 Swings in a tree.
-The jazz is swing music and a guy literally swings if he’s an ape.'"
-Initially, Louis Armstrong was considered for the role: "We thought it would be great for him..."
-Richard Sherman said, "...But one of the writers said 'you know the NAACP is going to jump all over it having a black man playing an ape -- it would be politically terrible.'
-That was the last thing on our minds, nothing we'd ever thought of, so we said 'okay, we'll think of someone else.'"
+The jazz is swing music and a guy literally swings if he's an ape'."
+Initially, Louis Armstrong was considered for the role.
+Richard Sherman said: "We thought it would be great for him, but one of the writers said 'You know the NAACP is going to jump all over it having a black man playing an ape – it would be politically terrible.'
+That was the last thing on our minds, nothing we'd ever thought of, so we said, 'Okay, we'll think of someone else.'"

-Popular jazz and swing performer Louis Prima was cast as King Louie, based on the suggestion of Walt Disney Records president, Jimmy Johnson, that Prima "would be great as a foil" for Phil Harris as Baloo.
+Popular jazz and swing performer Louis Prima was cast as King Louie, based on the suggestion of Walt Disney Records president Jimmy Johnson that Prima 'would be great as a foil' for Phil Harris as Baloo.
 Prima received the audition in 1966, and the antics of him and his band during the audition performance inspired the animators.
-For example, the segment in which King Louie and the monkeys line up in a parade came from Prima and the band members acting similarly in their performance.
+For example, the segment in which King Louie and the monkeys line up in a parade came from Prima and the band members acted similarly in their performance.
 Personality was also given to Louie by Milt Kahl, Frank Thomas, and John Lounsbery, three of Disney's Nine Old Men who animated the character.
-Kahl animated Louie's interaction with Mowgli, Thomas did his solo song and dance portions, while Lounsbery animated his memorable scat duet with a disguised Baloo.
+Kahl animated Louie's interaction with Mowgli, Thomas did his solo song and dance portions, while Lounsbery animated his scat duet with a disguised Baloo.